buddypress/BP-REST/README.md

 ## Installation

 Drop this directory in and activate it.
-You need WordPress 4.4 to use the plugin.
+You need [WordPress 4.4](https://wordpress.org/news/2015/12/clifford/). to use the plugin.

 ## Issue Tracking